NevinShields/autobidder-web-rep/replit.md

 Autobidder is a platform for businesses to create, customize, and embed interactive pricing calculators.
 It enables dynamic lead capture, automates customer communication, and streamlines sales processes.
 The project aims to provide a comprehensive solution for accurate pricing, lead management, and an enhanced user experience, driving business growth and market potential.

 ## Recent Changes
+- Removed Classic Form and Upsell Form options from dashboard, keeping only Styled Calculator per user request
+- Cleaned up navigation routes by removing `/embed-form` and `/upsell-form` paths from both public and authenticated sections
 - Fixed email proposal link system by implementing `getBaseUrl()` helper function that uses REPLIT_DEV_DOMAIN instead of localhost URLs
 - Updated all email templates to use proper Replit domain for proposal links, calendar links, and lead management URLs
 - Removed Team tab from dashboard navigation per user request for cleaner interface